-Chad Golder is a founding member of Munger, Tolles & Olson’s Washington, D.C. office.
+Chad Golder is a partner and founding member of Munger, Tolles & Olson’s Washington, D.C. office.
 His practice focuses on representing and advising clients on their most difficult legal, regulatory, and public policy challenges.
 He has worked on matters at every stage of litigation, from pre-litigation counseling to the U.S. Supreme Court.

 Mr. Golder joined Munger Tolles in 2016 after serving as Deputy Associate Attorney General at the U.S. Department of Justice.
 In this role, and as Counsel to the Deputy Attorney General at the start of the Obama Administration, he worked on complex constitutional, statutory, and administrative law issues affecting industries ranging from health care and financial services to educational institutions and national security.
 Mr. Golder managed some of the Justice Department’s most important litigation and provided legal advice and strategic counsel to senior government officials about regulatory, litigation, and public policy issues.
 As Deputy Associate Attorney General, Mr. Golder also oversaw the Commercial Litigation Branch of the Department’s Civil Division, which both brings claims on behalf of the United States and defends claims brought against the United States.
 In that role, he helped manage litigation and review settlements in a range of multi-million dollar cases, including those involving the False Claims Act.